The Japanese Alphabet. What do you know about it? How many letters does it have?

 The poetic and sentimental AIUEO song

-Perhaps some of you remember that ABC songs helped us remember alphabets when we were children.
+Perhaps some of you remember that ABC songs helped us remember the alphabet when we were children.
 In Japan, people have AIUEO songs instead of ABC songs.
 Yet, there are no singular AIUEO songs that everyone knows.

 The classic and poetic song called いろはうた (iroha uta | いろは歌) is rather famous in Japan.
 It was written in Haiku style about 1,000 years ago, but still unknown who created it first.